AlaskaAirlines/auro-flight/docs/partials/demo.md

 ## SEO

 This element makes use of the data provided in the various properties to auto-generate the appropriate structured data.
 See the following for an example.
+To validate the SEO content schema, please run this URL through the [Schema Markup Validator](https://developers.google.com/search/docs/advanced/structured-data).

 ```html
 <script type="application/ld+json">